-Jobs in France need more than the France visa and just the obvious France cover letter and France CV writing and translation - it requires thorough preparation.
-You will face problems that in all probability did not even cross your mind when you decided to try French jobs.
+Working abroad sounds like an adventure to many people.
+However, jobs in France need more than the France work permit, France visa and just the obvious France CV with France cover letter writing and translation - it requires thorough preparation.
+You will face problems that in all probability did not even cross your mind when you decided to try job search in France.

 Do not take too lightly the influence a France visa can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.